conduktor/ctl/README.md

   get         Get resource of a given kind help        Help about any command version     Display the version of conduktor

 Flags:
-  -h, --help      Help for conduktor
+      --cert string   set pem cert for certificate authentication (useful for teleport) -h, --help          help for conduktor
-  -v, --verbose   Show more information for debugging
+      --key string    set pem key for certificate authentication (useful for teleport) -v, --verbose       show more information for debugging

+Use "conduktor [command] --help" for more information about a command.
 ````

 You can find more usage details on our [documentation](https://docs.conduktor.io/platform/reference/cli-reference/)